PRODOFFICAL/PRODOFFICAL/README.md

 ### 🤖 About Me

-I'm a sophomore and programmer for **FRC Team 4611, OZone Robotics**, based in Lewis Center, Ohio.
+I'm a junior and programmer for **FRC Team 4611, OZone Robotics**, based in Lewis Center, Ohio.
 I'm passionate about robotics, Python, and building cool things with code.
 This GitHub is a work in progress where I share my projects and learning journey.

 ---